tomaskak/neural/README.md

 docker build -t --build-arg BASE=(python:bullseye|nvidia/cuda:11.7.1-base-ubuntu22.04) neural . docker run --rm -it -v=$(pwd)/run_artifacts:/vol/run_artifacts --runtime nvidia --ipc=host neural (-m pytest | sac_run.py --iterations 100000)
 ```
-* BASE default is the nvidia image but can only be used on machines where CUDA is available.
+* BASE default is the nvidia image but can only be used on machines where CUDA is available, all others use python:bullseye
 * -v mount is optional but is how to extract the saved models and results from the run
 * --runtime nvidia is for CUDA machines
 * --ipc=host is for the shared memory used by pytorch in multiprocessing